queenofdowntime/square-one/README.md

 awesome you think it may benefit other learners, please open a [github issue](https://help.github.com/articles/creating-an-issue/) and let me know.

+This guide will be constantly updated and improved, so check back regularly to find the latest challenges.

 # Start [here](https://github.com/fouralarmfire/square-one/blob/master/outline.md)

 ## Report a problem with this guide